rifatshampod/Typeless-form-chrome-extension/README.md

    - Place them in the `icons` directory
    - Or download free icons from [Icons8](https://icons8.com/) or [Flaticon](https://www.flaticon.com/)

+the last update is added in the chrome store for review. waiting for publishing.

 ## 📖 How to Use